evennia/evennia/docs/sphinx/source/wiki/BuildingQuickstart.rst

 you might want to test.
 Let's create a more "normal" Builder player account instead.

-Log off and choose ``create`` from the login screen.
-Create a new account (don't log in).
+Get to Evennia's login screen (log off with ``@quit`` if you are already connected) and choose ``create`` from the login screen.
+Create a new account (don't log in yet).
+You can use any e-mail address, it doesn't have to be an existing one.
 Let's say we call the new account "Anna".
-Next log in as your superuser account and give the recently created player build rights:
+Next log in *on your superuser account* and give the recently created player build rights:

 ::

     @perm Anna = Builders

-That should do it.
-Log out again (``@quit``) and finally log back in as your builder account.
+You could give the permission "Immortals" instead, if you want to assign full admin privileges.
+Log out of your superuser account (``@quit``) and finally log back in again as your new builder account.

 Creating an object
 ------------------